JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/mermaid-demo-with-theme-3.33.0/index.md

 This creates several issues:

 - diagrams become outdated when code changes,
-- they’re hard to version control (I love this part),
+- they’re hard to version control,
 - updating them requires switching contexts between tools.

 Mermaid’s solution is elegant: you write diagrams using simple text syntax directly in your markdown files and they render as visual diagrams.